jamesdsmyth/firebase-v3-react-redux/README.md

 # Firebase v3 with React & Redux example and walkthrough

-This is a walkthrough of how to get Firebase v3 to play nice with React and Redux.
+This is a walkthrough of how to get Firebase v3 working with React and Redux.
 This is a simple approach that involves dispatching an action once the data from Firebase has been received.
 This in turn passes the Firebase data to a reducer, creating a new state which will then update the view automatically due to React's way of dealing with life cycles.

-### Firstly, a quick background on React, Redux & Firebase and how they can be connected
+### Firstly, a quick background on React, Redux & Firebase

 #### React